- 2.8–3.1 in

 Resident.
 Bushtits do not move south in winter, although individuals in mountains may move to lower altitudes during cold weather.

-Bushtits eat mostly small insects, so they are hard to attract to feeders.
+Bushtits eat mostly small insects, and can be hard to attract to feeders.
 You can help make your yard inviting to them by planting native shrubs and small trees.
+Find out more about what this bird likes to eat and what feeder is best by using the Project FeederWatch Common Feeder Birds bird list.

 Find This Bird